astibal/smithproxy_docs/docs/scenarios.md

        Enabled, you need to set up routing to the inside network for returning traffic!
 ```

-This design allows you to route traffic transparently, without setting anything on *observed host*.
+This design allows you to route traffic transparently, without setting anything on *observed host* (except trusted CA certificate).
 Also, connection, leaving **smithproxy** to its upstream router can look pretty same as the original one on *observed host*: source IP and port could be retained.

 > For simplicity of initial setup, **transparency is disabled by default**.
 You can enable it in the policy once you fix the routing.

 ### Tips
 Best is to run **smithproxy** on separate hardware, or in the VM.
 With VMs you lose some of speed, notably I/O. All my testing VMs in KVM run smoothly.
 Separate hardware is not typically needed, unless you want to deploy **smithproxy** as experimental firewall or inspect traffic of some specific host on the network which can't be put in the VM.
 If you plan to deploy **smithproxy** in some sort of appliance, please check hardware crypto support of your platform.
-It's a Good Idea(tm) to have crypto operations supported by CPU for the application (yes, **smithproxy**) which actually perform lot of them.
+It's a Good Idea(tm) to have crypto operations supported by CPU for the application (**smithproxy**) which actually perform lot of them.

-**Inline with containers**: Even though you can install and run smithproxy in the container in this scenario, it makes little sense doing so, unless you have very specific  requirements. **We have NOT tested this**.
+**Inline with containers**: Even though you can install and run smithproxy in the container in this scenario, it makes little sense doing so, unless you have very specific  requirements.
+And - **we have NOT tested this**.
 Of course, any feedback welcome.

 &nbsp;

 ---

-## On the stick (on the same box)
+## 2. On the stick (on the same box)

 **Your goal**:
 You want to quickly run **smithproxy** and do the thing.
 You prefer straightforward installation and setup, even at the cost of some functional limitations.

-Simply drawn it should look like this:
+Simply drawn you want something like follows:
 ```txt
 +-- SX host -----+
 |                |